nemesyslab/rev_d_shim_HFU/README.md

 tar -xzf out/snickerdoodle_black/1.0/rootfs.tar.gz -C [RootFS_mountpoint]
 ```

-If your board isn't the Snickerdoodle Black, or you want to modify the project or build your own, you should read the [Example Projects](#example-projects) section to get a sense of how everything works.
+If your board isn't the Snickerdoodle Black, or you want to modify the project or build your own, you should read the [Example projects](#example-projects) section to get a sense of how everything works.

 ## Building a different board, board version, or project